top of page

 "Building community" with the urban public transit

-The passengers are either squeezed during two hours of ridership surge, or scattered on a bus in the rest of its 18h shift when energy use per passenger-km (Wh/pkm), therefore pollution, dwarfs one of a car (the estimate below).
+The passengers are either squeezed during two-three hours of ridership surge or only a few are thinly scattered on a bus in the rest of its 18h shift, when energy use per passenger-km (Wh/km), therefore pollution, dwarfs the eco-damage by a car (the estimate below).

-Even subsidies and cross-financing (e.g. tolls) don't cover the total capital and operating costs of the public transit.
+Even subsidies and cross-financing (e.g., tolls) don't cover public transit's total capital and operating costs.

-Considering the social importance of the transit, the mere discussing its financial and ecological toll is "politically incorrect" that gets dangerous when adjectives of a cheap populism displace a scientific reason.
+Considering the social importance of the transit, merely discussing its financial and ecological toll is "politically incorrect" and gets dangerous when a cheap populism displaces a scientific reason.

 The right question is:

-Cannot all the urbanites walk or cycle around, helping Earth by dispensing with big and heavy motorized vehicles whether it is a car or a bus?
+Cannot all the urbanites walk or cycle around, helping Earth by dispensing with big and heavy motorized vehicles, whether a car or a bus?

-Yes, the urbanites can pedal personal vehicles, FELA, over 20 km in acceptable 20-30 min using the current transport infrastructure at dozens-fold energy efficiency.
+The urbanites can pedal personal vehicles, FELA, over 20 km in an acceptable 20-30 minutes using the current transport infrastructure at dozens-fold energy efficiency.

 Let's get real about urban public transit.
 The following is my reflection on Dr. Jean-Paul Rodrigue article.